Home | About USIG | What's New | Events

 Chinese law generally prohibits inurement for all NPOs except private schools, which are regulated by the Law to Promote Private Education (see below).

-The RRASO prohibits any action to “usurp, divide in secret or misappropriate the assets” of a Social Organization [RRASO, Article 29].
-All of an SO's income must be devoted to the activities addressed in the organization's governing statute or constitution, and may not be divided among members.
+The Regulations on the Registration and Administration of Social Organizations prohibit any action to “usurp, divide in secret or misappropriate the assets” of a social organization [Art.
+29].
+All of a social organization's income must be devoted to the activities addressed in the organization's governing statute or constitution, and may not be divided among members.
 All donations and subsidies must be used in conformity with the organization's purposes and the agreements made with donors.
-In addition, employees' compensation must be set with reference to the salaries set for employees of the governing Competent Business Unit, which means they generally mirror the salaries of civil servants.
+In addition, employees' compensation must be set with reference to the salaries set for employees of the supervising governmental agency or other unit, which means they generally mirror the salaries of civil servants.

-Article 27 of the RAF, which governs Foundations, and Article 21 of the IRRACNI, governing CNIs, are almost identical to Article 29 of RRASO [RAF, Article 27; IRRACNI, Article 21; and RRASO, Article 29].
-A 2005 Ministry of Civil Affairs Minfei note on CNI accountability and self-governance further requires that all CNIs comply with the Accounting System of NPOs, thereby securing additional protection against inurement in the case of CNIs.
+Article 27 of the Regulations on the Management of Foundations, and Article 21 of the Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions, are almost identical to Article 29 of the Regulations on the Registration and Administration of Social Organizations.
+A 2005 Ministry of Civil Affairs notice on civil non-enterprise institutions' accountability and self-governance further requires that all CNIs comply with the Accounting System for Civil NPOs issued in August 2004, thereby securing additional protection against inurement in the case of CNIs.

-All of the income of a Public Institution must be devoted to activities that advance its purposes [IRRAPI, Article 15].
-The Institution must use all donations and subsidies in conformity with the purposes of the organization and the agreements with donors.
+All of the income of a public institution must be devoted to activities that advance its purposes [Interim Regulations on the Registration and Administration of Public Institutions, Art.
+15].
+The public institution must use all donations and subsidies in conformity with the purposes of the organization and the agreements with donors.

-The Public Welfare Donations Law sets forth similar provisions regarding inurement [Public Welfare Donations Law, Articles 17, 18 and 23].
+The Public Welfare Donations Law sets forth similar provisions regarding inurement [Public Welfare Donations Law, Arts.
+17, 18, and 23].

-There is one exception to the general rule against inurement: the founders of a private school are permitted to receive a "reasonable return" on their investment [Law to Promote Private Education, Article 51].
+There is one exception to the general rule against inurement: the founders of a private school are permitted to receive a "reasonable return" on their investment [Law to Promote Private Education, Art.
+51].

 B. Proprietary Interest

-The regulations do not address whether members of a mutual benefit SO can receive their contributions back when they cease being members.
+The regulations do not address whether members of a mutual benefit social organization can receive their contributions back when they cease being members.

 The founders of a private school may retain a proprietary interest in the property they contribute to a school.
-During the existence of the school, however, they are entitled to claim only a “reasonable return,” and they cannot revoke their contribution or receive their property back [Law to Promote Private Education, Article 36].
-As will be discussed below, it is not yet clear whether they can recover their property upon dissolution of the private school.
+During the existence of the school, however, they are entitled to claim only a “reasonable return,” and they cannot revoke their contribution or receive their property back [Law to Promote Private Education, Art.
+36].
+It is not yet clear whether they can recover their property upon dissolution of the private school.

 C. Dissolution

 Chinese law is largely silent on what happens to the assets of an NPO upon its dissolution.
-One reason for this is the close link between the state and NPOs; the state formed all Public Institutions and most SOs and Foundations that exist today.
+One reason for this is the close link between the state and many NPOs.
+The state has formed virtually all public institutions and most Social Associations (SAs) and foundations that exist today.
 In practice, the assets of a dissolved NPO generally are transferred to another NPO or to the state.

-The IRRACNI concerning CNIs is silent in this regard, but officials treat CNIs in the same manner as SOs.[8]
+The Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions are silent in this regard, but officials generally treat CNIs in the same manner as SAs.
+[12]

-As for Foundations, the RAF provides: “The remnant assets of a canceled Foundation shall be used for public benefit purpose designated in its constitution, or, when it is not feasible to do so, be donated to public benefit organizations whose nature and purpose are similar to the one in question by the Registration and Administration Organ" [RAF, Article 33].
+For foundations, the Regulations on the Administration of Foundations provide that “[t]he remaining assets of a canceled foundation shall be used for public benefit purpose designated in its constitution, or, when it is not feasible to do so, donated to public benefit organizations whose nature and purpose are similar to the one in question by the registration and administration agency" [Art.
+33].

 Private schools may be an exception.
-The Law to Promote Private Education provides that the remaining assets will be disposed of according to related laws or regulations, which have not been issued yet [Law to Promote Private Education, Article 59].
+The Law to Promote Private Education provides that the remaining assets will be disposed of according to related laws or regulations, which have not been issued yet [Art.
+59].
 It is possible that the rules will allow founders to recover the property they contributed, but only to the extent of its original value.

 D. Activities